 "Somebody had to have jumped the gun," Thigpen said.
 Thigpen said a Sumter veteran was to close a deal on a $160,000 loan on Monday and faced a $1,200 fee increase.
 The bank decided to cover the additional costs.

-That won't be needed now after Veterans Affairs Secretary Eric K. Shinseki said the VA will waive fee changes for loans in closing.
+That won't be needed now after Veterans Affairs Secretary Eric K. Shinseki said the VA will waive fee changes for loans in closing."For cases where lenders have closed loans with lower funding fees than provided in the new bill, the secretary, under existing authority, will waive the difference in the fees," VA spokesman Joshua Taylor said.

 The decision was effective Friday evening, Taylor said.